Lewis Arnold (director)

 Lewis Arnold is an English director working in television.
-He is best known for the shows Time, Humans, Broadchurch and Des.
+He is best known for the shows Time, Sherwood and Des.

+Early life and education

-Arnold studied at the University of Gloucestershire and graduated in 2007 with a 1st Class Honours degree in Video Production.
-He later studied an MA in Directing Fiction at the National Film and Television School, graduating in 2013.
+Lewis Arnold studied at the University of Gloucestershire and graduated in 2007 with a first class honours degree in video production.

+He later earned an MA in directing fiction at the National Film and Television School, Buckinghamshire, graduating in 2013.